 Your PC uses this profile to load all the appropriate drivers when Windows first boots up after your computer has been turned on.
 So changing out components like your motherboard means that this hardware profile needs updating with what Microsoft calls “signature verification”.

-Whenever Windows is installed, whether as a clean install or an upgrade, it’ll be attached to the motherboard.
 Now, if you change something as crucial as your PC’s motherboard, Windows won’t be able to verify that signature, so reinstalling it’s required.

 You may have to update some drivers manually.
 However, these updates can ALSO be done through the Windows automatic updating feature with no additional discs.